DotCamp/ultimate-blocks-legacy/readme.txt

 == Changelog ==

+= 1.1.5 =

+Release Date: March 22nd, 2019

+* NEW: Option to choose which tags (h1, h2, h3, h4, h5, h6) to include/exclude in Table of Contents block.
+* NEW: Option to toggle Show/Hide for Table of Contents block.
+* NEW: Option to split the table of contents in two, three columns.
+* NEW: Formatting and alignment options for Button, Call to Action, Content Toggle, Countdown, Feature Box, Number Box, Progress Bar, Review,  Star Rating, and Testimonial block.
+* ADD: Missing Translation for Click to Tweet and Countdown block.

 = 1.1.4 =

 Release Date: February 28th, 2019

-NEW: Image Slider Block.
+* NEW: Image Slider Block.
-NEW: Support for Unicode character anchors in Table of Contents Block.
+* NEW: Support for Unicode character anchors in Table of Contents Block.
-FIX: Dashboard background color issue.
+* FIX: Dashboard background color issue.
-FIX: Link issues on Button, Call to Action, Review Block.
+* FIX: Link issues on Button, Call to Action, Review Block.

 = 1.1.3 =